 The consolation is it is never too late to start at any phase.
 You can start where you are in life by seeking ways to move forward or move out of situations.
 The toils of life are not always easy and some may face greater challenges.
 But, right where you are, you can see yourself as hopeful and not helpless.

-I’ve said this in different posts, I consider myself on my peaceful journey.
+I consider myself on my peaceful journey.
 I also call this my phase IV.
 I am approaching what I consider phase V of my life.
-I do not know what phase V holds for me, but I know the phase sense of direction and purpose.
+I do not know what phase V holds for me, but I know the phase will include a sense of direction and purpose.
 Therefore, it is up to me to set goals and implement a plan to ensure the things I desire manifest.
-I am at peace, I feel fulfilled, and I am more confident in my abilities to accomplish what I desire.
+I am at peace, I feel fulfilled, and I am more confident in my abilities through Christ who strengthens me to accomplish what I desire.
 In other words, mentally, spiritually, and physically, I am in a “good place,” and I really believe I have more control over my outcome than ever before.

 There is a spiritual principle, it is also a proverb, which says,”without a vision, the people perish” (Proverbs 29:18).
 This is true, without a sense of purpose and direction one is letting his or her life go to waste or to non-existence.
 Without a vision or purpose, you are simply existing, but you are not living a life of fulfillment.